 What our members say

 We have decided to join the SEA because we believe their in-depth sector insight and their industry-network could be invaluable for a small SME like ourselves.
-This is a very critical time for energy efficiency – with numerous councils announcing climate emergency, and newly launched national schemes such as the Green Homes Grant or ECO4 – it is a perfect time to be part of such a proactive group and be on top of what’s going on in the sector!
+This is a very critical time for energy efficiency – with numerous councils announcing climate emergency, it is a perfect time to be part of such a proactive group and be on top of what’s going on in the sector!

 At a time when industry-wide action to focus on reaching the UK’s ambitious net zero target is vital, BRE is delighted to be joining the SEA.
 The SEA’s whole house and whole heating system approach is in line with our own, developed over nearly a century of research on the built environment, and 30 years of delivering the world-leading BREEAM scheme.

 Cara EPS Ltd joined the SEA as it recognises the important work the organisation is doing, including helping set policy agendas at government level and leading on best practice in sustainability in low carbon energy.

 If you accept climate change will be dominating the agenda over the next 30 years, then it’s crucial we offer solutions and pathways to policy makers.
 The SEA is one of the leading organisations in the UK doing this.
 By working with the SEA it gives us as an SME a voice, in both policy and best practice.

 We value greatly the input from a diverse range of low carbon industry stakeholders and the evidence base approach that the SEA takes.
 The work of the SEA is very much aligned to EDF’s own vision of helping Britain achieve net zero.